Who Is Mike Tyson?

 Tyson is the father of seven known children — Gena, Rayna, Amir, D'Amato Kilrain, Mikey Lorna, Miguel Leon and Exodus — with multiple women, some of whom continue to remain anonymous to the media.

 Tyson's life seemed to mellow over the next few years, and the boxer began seeking sobriety by attending Alcoholics Anonymous and Narcotics Anonymous meetings.
 But in 2009, Tyson was dealt another blow when his four-year-old daughter, Exodus, accidentally strangled herself on a treadmill cord in her mother's Phoenix home.
 The tragedy marked yet another dark period in Tyson's troubled life.

-In 2009, Tyson returned to the spotlight with a cameo in the hit comedy The Hangover with Bradley Cooper.
-The success of his appearance in the film seemed to open the door to more acting opportunities, including guest appearances on such television series as Entourage, How I Met Your Mother and Law & Order: Special Victims Unit.
-In 2012, Tyson made his Broadway debut in his one-man show Mike Tyson: The Undisputed Truth directed by Spike Lee.
+In 2009, Tyson returned to the spotlight with a cameo in the hit comedy The Hangover, with Bradley Cooper and Ed Helms.
+The positive reception to his appearance seemed to open the door to more acting opportunities, including guest spots on such television series as Entourage, How I Met Your Mother and Law & Order: Special Victims Unit.
+In 2012, Tyson made his Broadway debut in his one-man show Mike Tyson: The Undisputed Truth, directed by Spike Lee.

-In 2013 Tyson released a tell-all memoir, Undisputed Truth, which became a New York Times best seller.
-A second book followed in 2017, Iron Ambition, which looks back at this training days with D'Amato.
+In 2013 Tyson released a tell-all memoir, Undisputed Truth, which became a New York Times bestseller.
+A second book followed in 2017, Iron Ambition, which looked back at this training days with D'Amato.